myat555/mini2-chunks/README.md

 ## Install dependencies
 `pip install -r requirements.txt`

-## To generate gRPC code from proto file using bash script (Make sure the generated code used is same for all client and servers)
+## To generate gRPC code from proto file using bash script (Make sure the generated code used is same for all client and servers by always building from same proto file)
 ```
 chmod +x build_proto.sh
 ./build_proto.sh